 Benefits Of Halasana (Plow Pose)

-Since the whole body is involved in performing this asana, it benefits all the parts of the body.
+Since the entire body is involved in doing this asana, it benefits all the body parts.
 It takes some time to do this asana with full confidence.
-This asana can change your attitude towards living life.
+This asana can change your outlook towards living life.

-- Halasana stimulates the internal organs of the person and the thyroid glands so that it works properly.
+- Thyroid health: Halasana stimulates the internal organs of the person and the thyroid glands so that it works properly.
 One of the best yoga poses for thyroid health.

 Time Interval